chanan/AkkaGuice/README.md

 ### Actors in Controllers

 Actors are bound to ActorRefs with a name of the class if there are no collision.
 Otherwise they are bound to a Name of the fully qualified name.
-For example, in the sample app in the Application controller the HelloActor is injected with the fully qualified name as two HelloActors exist in the project:
+For example, in the sample app in the Application controller the HelloActor is injected with the fully qualified name as two HelloActors exist in the project
+(You may also register an actor with a name.
+See below.):

 ```java
 private final ActorRef service;